 The frustrating thing is that…. uh, I LOVE FOOD.
 LOVE IT.
 How can I possibly be a food blogger and eat… healthy?
 Healthy is so not my style.
 I like to try all sorts of recipes in the kitchen.
 I don’t want to just blog about the healthy stuff, and I’m not going to.
 Don’t worry, readers, I haven’t left you yet.

 But, could I?
 Could I become a vegetarian?
 Yes, I probably could.
 Do I want to?
 No. Absolutely not.
-I just don’t think I’m ready for that, and there’s too many projects on the horizon that I still want to do (make my own salami, pastrami, cured meats, etc).
+I just don’t think I’m ready for that, and there are too many projects on the horizon that I still want to do (make my own salami, pastrami, cured meats, etc).

 So how do I settle this?
 My goal is to continue practicing yoga and to enjoy my favorite food and drink options in moderation.
 I enjoy my craft beer and bacon too much to leave it behind, and so exercise and moderation will allow me to enjoy those things I’m passionate about.